Islamic State threat could stiffen Japan PM Abe's stance on security

 Back in Tokyo on Wednesday, a grim-faced Abe repeated the government was doing all it could to secure the captives' release, but added: "Japan will never give into terrorism".

-Abe's handling of the hostage crisis - he must look firm but not callous - will be a big test for the 61-year-old, but in fact he appears to have few options.
+Abe's handling of the hostage crisis - he must look firm but not callous - will be a big test for the 60-year-old, but in fact he appears to have few options.

 Under the constitution, Japan's military cannot attempt a rescue even if it were feasible.
 Offering to pay ransom would put Tokyo at odds with its close ally Washington, whose policy is to refuse to pay for the release of captives.